LensPlaysGames/Corth/README.md

 - `-gen` or `--generate`
   - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
 Useful if you would like to use a completely different assembling and linking ecosystem.
 - `-o` or `--output-name`
-  - Specify the name of the generated assembly, object, and executable files.
-WARNING!
-There is currently a bug on linux where the output executable name will not change from "a.out".
-This means no matter what you pass here, the executable file will be over-written every time.
-I am working on fixing this issue.
+  - Specify the name of the generated assembly files.
+- `-add-ao` or `-add-asm-opt`
+  - Append a command line argument to assembler options
+- `-add-lo` or `-add-link-opt`
+  - Append a command line argument to linker options

 Basic Example (given `apt install nasm` was run and `ld` is installed by default): \
-`./Corth -com test.corth`
+`./Corth -com -o my_program -add-lo "-o my_program" test.corth`

 Verbose Example: \
 `./Corth -com -a nasm -ao "-f elf64 corth_program.asm" -l ld -lo " -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -m elf_x86_64 -o corth_program corth_program.o" test.corth`